deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

 * **clear**: Clear all items from context fields, optionally keeping the data from `hold_last_n_indices` turns.
   You can specify which fields to clear using the `field_names` parameter.
 This method is designed for cases when contexts are shared over high latency networks.

-* **overwrite_current_node_in_processing**: This method allows you to overwrite the current node with a processed node, but it can only be used within processing functions.
-This may be required when you need to temporarily substitute the current node.

 .. note::